Mar Vista Animal Medical Center

 WHAT TO DO WITH A HISTIOCYTOMA

 On the average, a histiocytoma undergoes regression by itself within three months.
 This process may be itchy or may lead to minor infection.
 Removal of the histiocytoma is the fastest route to resolution but, since they do go away on their own, leaving the growth alone is reasonable (as long as we know for sure it is a histiocytoma).
-Topical therapy with a product containing DMSO and a cortisone derivative is helpful in controlling symptoms of irritation.
-Any growth believed to be a histiocytoma that is still present after 3 months should be removed.
+Any growth believed to be a histiocytoma that is still present after 3 months should definitely be removed and may very well turn out not to be a histiocytoma after all.
 Any histiocytoma that is eroded or seems uncomfortable should be removed rather than waiting through the regression process.
+Anti-inflammatory medications may be tempting but these can interfere with the regression process.